-Some parents choose to bed-share with their babies.
-This means that their baby shares the same adult bed for most of the night, and not just to be comforted or fed.
-It is important for you to know that there are some circumstances in which this can be very dangerous.
+Some parents choose to bed share with their babies.
+This means that their baby shares the same bed with an adult for most of the night, and not just to be comforted or fed.
+Some parents also choose to sleep with their baby in other places.

 - Either you or your partner smokes (even if you do not smoke in the bedroom)

 - Either you or your partner has drunk alcohol or taken drugs (including medications that may make you drowsy)